 Common spring problems we can solve

 What does it cost to replace garage door springs?
 For most 2 car metal residential garage doors it costs just under $200 to have us replace both garage door torsion springs with 20,000+ high cycle torsion springs and perform safety and general maintenance.
 This also applies for most wood garage doors under 325 pounds.
 For garage doors with 2 or more springs they should be replaced at the same time.
-You can plan on the other spring breaking within a few months if you change just one.
-You will then have to pay a labor charge again - better to do it right from the beginning.
+You can plan on the other spring breaking within a few months if you change just one you will then have to pay a labor charge again - better to do it right from the beginning.
+Typical cost for a 1 car residental door is ONLY $150 to replace the single torsion spring.
+There are NO hidden costs, travel charges, inspection fees, lubrication fees, or just because fees like some of our competitors.
+Our service includes general maintenance, lubrication with synthetic garage door lubricant from Clopay and inspection of the garage door and adjustment of the garage door opener.
 Heavier wood garage doors and commercial or apartment house doors are more expensive and quoted on an individual basis.

 My garage door stops less than one foot off the ground - what's wrong?
 Your garage door torsion spring may have broken (makes a loud bang like a shot gun) and the garage door is now too heavy to lift.